-Compared to the IRA model, a centralized investment structure for the individual accounts has both advantages and disadvantages:
+Compared to the IRA model, a centralized investment structure for the individual accounts has advantages and disadvantages:

 - A centralized plan would limit workers' freedom of choice.
-Such a plan could start out offering only a few investment choices and later offer more if desired.
+Such a plan could start out offering only a few investment choices and later offer more if warranted.
 Opinions differ on whether offering more choices would represent an advantage or a disadvantage.
-Offering a smaller number of funds may give workers meaningful choices while limiting the number of funds to be explained and administered and allowing a wide range of private-sector investments to be represented in index funds. - Simplicity and low costs are major advantages of centralization.
-Private-sector specialty firms might have a smaller role than in a decentralized system, acting as outsourcing providers rather than full-service investment brokers or money managers. - Keeping politics out of investments would be an ongoing problem for a centralized plan.
+Offering a smaller number of funds may give workers meaningful choices while limiting the number of funds to be explained and administered.
+A wide range of private-sector investments could be represented in index funds. - Simplicity and low costs are major advantages of centralization.
+Private-sector financial firms might have a smaller role than in a decentralized system, acting as outsourcing providers rather than full-service investment brokers or money managers. - Keeping politics out of investments would be an ongoing problem for a centralized plan.
 Investment authority could reside in an independent board with broad power to set investment policy and choose investments, although such a board might be difficult to insulate from politics.
 Alternatively, the TSP has addressed this issue by using index funds to make such decisions more or less automatically under the direction of an independent board with little investment authority. - Communications and employee education would be extremely important.
-Centralizing the management of these functions and offering only a limited number of choices may be more cost-effective and reduce problems with independent vendors who over-sell investment products. - Even if workers adopt optimal investment strategies, there could be a disparity of benefits among workers at different economic levels.
-Wealthier workers, with alternative financial resources, would be in a position to take more investment risk than their less wealthy counterparts.
-The reward for this additional risk could be disproportionately greater benefits.
+Centralizing the management of these functions and offering a limited number of choices may be more costeffective and reduce problems with independent vendors who over-sell investment products.

-The TSP experience to date shows that an independent board can be difficult to manage.
+The TSP experience to-date shows that an independent board can be difficult to manage.
 Soon after creating the TSP, Congress had to amend the law several times to keep the Thrift Board members from resigning because of concerns about fiduciary liability.
 Other startup problems involved the Thrift Board's (1) insisting that Treasury issue debt securities with interest yields of long-term bonds but with durations of only one day, (2) submitting its annual budget to Congress without White House review, and (3) deciding how to handle proxy voting for its individual stock holdings.
 The Thrift Board's independence is an ongoing policy experiment that can always be changed by lawmakers wishing to impose their own values.
 In view of Social Security's much greater political prominence, it would seem that Congress should give careful thought to any statutory rules about independent government administration of individual accounts, recognizing that a future Congress could always rewrite such rules.